wirelessops/ReceiptsGo/README.md

 - [X] Automatic backup support via Google Drive
 - [X] OCR support for receipt scans
 - [ ] Graphical breakdowns of spending per category
+- [ ] Cross-organization setting standardization

 ## Install

 Smart Receipts is broken into a few core modules:

-- SmartReceiptsFree.
-An 'application' module, which contains the free version of the app.
-- SmartReceiptsPRO.
-An 'application' module, which contains the plus version of the app.
-- SmartReceiptsLibrary.
-All common code between the free and plus versions of the app.
-Nearly all development work will occur in here
+* **app**.
+All common application code for both the `free` and `plusFlavor` flavors of the application are defined here.
+In practice, all development work should occur in this module
-- WBMiniLibrary.
+* **wBMiniLibrary**.
 A few legacy items that haven't been moved into the Library module, but it's otherwise unused.

 To install, clone or pull down this project.
-Please note that it will **NOT** work out of the box, so you will need to add the following files to ensure it will compile (if desired):
+Please note that it will **NOT** work out of the box, so you will need to add the following files to ensure it will compile:

-* google-services.json.
+* `google-services.json`.
 This needs to be added to both the free and plus favors at the root level in order for Firebase to function.
 Please [refer to the Firebase documentation](https://firebase.google.com/) for more details:
- * app/src/free/google-services.json
+ * `app/src/free/google-services.json`
- * app/src/plusFlavor/google-services.json
+ * `app/src/plusFlavor/google-services.json`
-* app/src/main/res/values/secrets.xml.
+* `app/src/main/res/values/secrets.xml`.
 You can copy the secrets.xml.sample file and rename the keys inside to achieve this behavior.
 This is used for low usage keys
-* app/src/free/res/values/ads.xml.
+* `app/src/free/res/values/ads.xml`.
 The ads file in smartReceiptsFree.
-You can add a key here if you wish to enable ads.
+You can add `adUnitId` and `classicAdUnitId` to enable support for AdMob Native and Classic Ads, respectively.
-* app/src/free/res/xml/analytics.xml.
+* `app/src/free/res/xml/analytics.xml`.
 The analytics file in smartReceiptsFree.
 You can add a key here if you wish to enable Google Analytics.

-Generally speaking, it's easier to test against SmartReceiptsPlus (ie Smart Receipts PlusFlavor), since there are less secrets that have been explicitly gitignored.
+Generally speaking, it's easier to test against SmartReceiptsPlus (ie Smart Receipts PlusFlavor), since there are less secrets that have been explicitly git ignored to avoid key leaks.

 ## Contribute